joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

 * To quit an application: __META__ + __q__
 * To close a window of an application: __META__ + __W__

-### Sublime Text Shortcuts

-* To open Sublime Text from the command line: $ subl file-or-directory
-* To open a new file: META + n
-* To close a tab: META + w
-* To save a file: META + s
-* To find a file in the same project directory: META + p

 ### Atom Shortcuts